andreipetrascu/train-agency/README.md

 - All operations allowed to passenger users;
 - CRUD operations regarding the persistence of trains and tickets sold;
 - Selling a ticket to a traveler;
-- Viewing statistics related to tickets sold: percentages by departure station, destination, price using graphs (radial structure, ring structure, column type, etc.);
+- Viewing statistics related to tickets sold: percentages by departure station, destination, price using graphs;
 - Save reports / lists with information about trains in several formats: csv, json.

 Administrator users can perform the following operations after authentication: